 Transferring from BC3

-- PASSHE Transfer Agreements - BC3 has twelve majors that meet the Pennsylvania Statewide Articulation Agreement.
-This agreement guarantees that if a student graduates in one of these majors, that all of the required courses will transfer to any PASSHE (Pennsylvania State System of Higher Education) institution.
-These majors include Biological Science, Business Administration, Chemistry, Computer Science Transfer, Communication, Criminology, Early Childhood Education (Pre-K-4), English, History, Mathematics, Psychology and Social Work.
+PASSHE Transfer Agreements - BC3 has twelve majors that meet the Pennsylvania Statewide Articulation Agreement.
+This agreement guarantees that if a student graduates in one of these majors, that all of the required courses will transfer to any (Pennsylvania State System of Higher Education) PASSHE institutions.
+These majors include: Biological Science, Business Administration, Chemistry, Computer Science Transfer, Communication, Criminology, Early Childhood Education (Pre-K-4), English, History, Mathematics, Psychology and Social Work.

-Tutoring is a free resource for students enrolled in BC3 credit courses.
-Students who are interested in receiving free tutoring must apply for tutoring services.
+Students who are interested in receiving free tutoring must be enrolled in a BC3 credit course and must apply for tutoring services.
 Tutoring applications are available in the Academic Center for Enrichment (ACE) located in the Student Success Center on BC3 main campus or from staff at any BC3 off-campus center.
 An online tutoring application can also be submitted through a link on the Tutoring Page of the BC3 website at https://itservices.bc3.edu/TutoringApplication.